AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Anger, ego, jealousy are the biggest diseases,Keep yourself aloof from these three diseases. — Sathya Sai Baba
+> Happiness is not something ready made.
+It comes from your own actions. — Dalai Lama
 <!--END_SECTION:quote-->